 The Door Campaign was founded in 2013 as a 501(c)3 organization.
 The initial mission, not unlike today, was to show inner-city youth that they can be the change they want to see in the world.
 The organization’s name was intended to reflect this goal of opening doors to fields that youth may not otherwise encounter, creating new avenues for education and employment.

-Current projects focus on aquaponics—the combination of aquaculture and hydroponics in which farmed fish provide nutrients for plants grown in water.
+Our current projects focus on aquaponics—the combination of aquaculture and hydroponics in which farmed fish provide nutrients for plants grown in water.
 By introducing middle and high school students to aquaponics, The Door Campaign provides hands-on instruction in ecology, biology, and sustainability.

 By establishing aquaponics facilities in the community, The Door Campaign seeks to help communities learn how to grow their own food, maintain water quality, and take care of fish.
-This innovative approach to social change fosters a sense of empowerment and accountability in the broader community while creating a social space for community members to come together and create a sustaining model for growth and revenue.
+This innovative approach to social change fosters a sense of empowerment and accountability in the broader community while also creating a social space for community members to come together and build a sustaining model for growth and revenue.

 In the short time since its founding, The Door Campaign has grown substantially and achieved a number of major accomplishments.

 -In 2014, the Door Campaign piloted its STEM Aquaponics program in the Pittsburgh Perry Traditional Academy in the city’s Perry South neighborhood.
 Students increased their knowledge of biology, ecology, chemistry, and sustainability through hands-on work in aquaponics.